borisigal/towerofbabel/docs/prd/epic-3-usage-tracking-pricing-tiers.md

 ---

-## Story 3.4: Integrate Stripe for Subscriptions and Pay-As-You-Go
+## Story 3.4: Integrate Lemon Squeezy for Subscriptions and Pay-As-You-Go

 **As a** user,
 **I want** to subscribe to Pro tier or pay per interpretation,